 Medical Fitness and Diving

-The medical community suggest that anyone who is going to start dive training should have a special medical exam before they start, and every five years if they are diving.
-In some countries such as Australia it is a legal requirement to receive a dive medical before starting training.
+The medical community suggests that anyone who is going to start dive training should have a special medical exam before they start, and every five years if they are diving.
+In some countries such as Australia, it is a legal requirement to receive a dive medical before starting training.
 The training agencies take a middle ground requiring a medical questionnaire to be completed and if any item is marked “yes” than a doctor must be consulted and issue a certificate stating the individual is cleared for diving.
 Many people will just read the questionnaire and mark “no” so they do not have to consult a doctor first.
 Doing so may put themselves at risk and others as well.
 Over 25% of serious diving injuries or death occur trying to help someone else.

-Diving places the human body into an environment that is altered from the normal conditions.
-Our bodies are used to have an air pressure around them that is fairly consistent.
-The air above use asserts a pressure on us.
+Diving places the human body into an environment that is altered from normal conditions.
+Our bodies are used to have air pressure around them that is fairly consistent.
+The air above use asserts pressure on us.
 It may vary but the body will adjust.
 We say that the pressure on us at sea level is equal to one Atmosphere of Pressure or shorten to atm.
 To reduce that pressure by 15%, we have to travel to an altitude slightly over 5,000 feet/ 1,500 meters.
 When we go underwater, the pressure increase.
 To increase the pressure on our body by 15% we only need to go down 5 feet/1.5 meters.
 A shallow dive to 33 feet/ 10 meters will have a pressure of 2 atm, double what on the surface.
 This depth is within the limits of an Open Water Diver.
 The maximum depth for recreational diving is 130 feet/ 40 meters.
 At that depth, the pressure is at 5 atm.
-The changes in pressure at depth will affect the body, but for a healthy person it will have little or no impact.
-However, certain illness and conditions can worsen as the body responses to the changes.
+The changes in pressure at depth will affect the body, but for a healthy person, it will have little or no impact.
+However, certain illnesses and conditions can worsen as the body responds to the changes.

 Who Should Not Dive?